dialogues-ai/papers/docs/setup/create-post.md

 Entries are not always made through the counter process, and are sometimes written after the fact.
 Not everything has a goal!
 So, the goal field is not neccessary.
 It is okay to leave that section blank, and to only write what you did.
 :::

-For more information on creating entries, what you can do with them, and how they get accounted in the rest of the application, see the [entries guide](../guides/entries/writing-entries).
+For more information on creating entries, what you can do with them, and how they get accounted in the rest of the application, see the entries guide.
+(Guide coming soon...)